top of page

 UBUNTU in Xhosa culture means: "I am because we are" or "I am who I am because of who we all are".

-In fact, the word ubuntu is just part of the Zulu phrase "Umuntu ngumuntu ngabantu", which literally means that a person is a person through other people.
+The word "ubuntu" is just part of the Zulu phrase "Umuntu ngumuntu ngabantu".
+This literally means that a person is a person through other people.

 The main principle of the Ubuntu philosophy is the belief in the universal bond that connects all humanity and all people with each other around the world.
-This is a worldview very characteristic of all peoples and communities that still live close to Nature and in harmony with Nature.
+This worldview is characteristic of all peoples and communities living close to and in harmony with nature.
 This philosophy also includes a deep belief in the equality of all people and that everyone deserves equal treatment.

-This is the essence of humanity, which could also be translated as follows: "A person becomes a human being thanks to or through other people".
+This is the essence of humanity, which could also be translated as follows: "A person becomes a human being thanks to or through other people" - "motho ke motho ka batho babang".

 Many people considered Nelson Mandela to be the "embodiment" or "personification" of the philosophy of Ubuntu.
 Here's how he explained what this concept means to him: